This roasted jalapeno artichoke dip is seriously addictive. It’s cream and cheesy with roasted jalapenos, artichoke hearts, and tons of flavor!

 - 1/2 tsp. freshly cracked black pepper

-- 5 ounces Monterey Jack cheese* finely shredded
+- 5 ounces shredded Monterey Jack cheese* plus more for topping

 - pickled jalapeños (optional – for garnish)